 HWiNFO32 also includes a capable benchmark module, that will test and report on the speed of your CPU, memory and hard drive.
 And its monitoring tool can track and display your CPU, motherboard and hard drive temperatures, voltages, fan speeds, and more, very useful for detecting hardware problems that might otherwise be hard to spot.

-- Fixed support of DDR4 SDRAM.
+- Fixed and enhanced support of AMD Zen/Summit Ridge.

-- Added support of AMD Carrizo.
+- Enhanced reporting of AMD OPN.

 - Fixed monitoring of CPUs on some systems with multiple CPU packages.